Best Post-Graduate Thesis Award

-The system and specific criteria for judging the award are decided by the Committee.
+The system and specific criteria for judging the award are up to the committee.

-Ideally, the Committee should finalise their decision prior to the Conference and advise the Federal Secretary of the result so that he/she can prepare a cheque and certificate for presentation at the conference dinner.
+Ideally, the committee should finalise their decision prior to the Conference and advise the secretary of the result so that he/she can prepare a cheque and certificate for presentation at the conference dinner.

 Previous Award Winners